 “Going through what I have over the past two years, I’m only 19 now, I look at it thinking I’m still young and there’s plenty of time.
 It’s a massive mental statement in my head, to say there’s no rush.
 Your time will come – you get over this part now and the rest will fall in line for you.

-“I’d always come down to training and tried to train, even going through chemotherapy because I love the game and wanted to be around the club.”
+“I’d always come down to training and tried to train, even going through chemotherapy because I love the game and wanted to be around the Club.”

 In November he was even more confident, and was open to a loan move.

-“It’s been a stop-start, I had to go through my cancer and operations but now it’s just the radio frequency ablation (RFA) that put me out for a couple of days.
+“It’s been stop-start, I had to go through my cancer and operations but now it’s just the radio frequency ablation (RFA) that put me out for a couple of days.

 “We’ve spoken about (a loan).
-Andy Carroll’s on his way back, Carlton Cole, Mladen Petric, so it may be a case of going out on loan and getting experience.”
+Andy Carroll’s on his way back, Carlton Cole, Mladen Petrić, so it may be a case of going out on loan and getting experience.”

 Tombides, who was self-assured on and off the pitch, expressed disappointment that FFA hadn’t kept tabs on him and perhaps given him a chance to join the Socceroos at the London camp in October, the window in which Holger Osieck was sacked ahead of Postecoglou’s arrival.